Plymouth-Comp/2020-comp3016-cw2-rowanlovejoy/README.md

 The player controls the game using a keyboard and mouse.
 The W, A, S, and D keys move the player character left, right, forwards, and backwards on a 2D plane.
 The space bar triggers a jump, launching the player character upwards.
 The mouse controls the player view, which determines the forward and backwards direction.
 Using these controls in combination, the player can navigate the game and complete its platforming challenges.
 At any time, the player may press the Escape key to instantly quit the game.

 The player can launch the game by double left-clicking on its executable in the File Explorer, or right-clicking on it and selecting ‘Open’ from the Context Menu.
 Gameplay begins immediately upon running the executable, the mouse cursor being captured by the game window.

+Ensure the folders 'media' and 'shaders' and the 'assimp-vc142-mtd.dll' file are in the same folder as the built 'Coursework2.exe' file.
+These folders and file can be found in the '2020-comp3016-cw2-rowanlovejoy' The application will not launch otherwise.

 ### Program Class and Funnction Layout